markmoxon/elite-source-code-library/versions/cassette/README.md

 All these changes are carried through to all other versions of the game, so it looks like the text sources contain a slightly later version of the game than the source disc.

-See the [accompanying website](https://www.bbcelite.com/disc/releases.html) for a comprehensive list of differences between the releases.
+See the [accompanying website](https://www.bbcelite.com/disc/releases.html) for a comprehensive list of differences between the variants.

 ## Notes on the original source files